Appraisal Reports For All Purposes by an MBA, CVA, CBI

 - Fully understanding the value of the business will assist during negotiation.
 In this market, one can expect buyers to be sophisticated and experienced.
 They will conduct a rigorous analysis of the company even if the seller has not.
 They will look at those factors and value drivers that the owner and his advisors should consider in valuing the company, and they will use that information against the seller in negotiations if allowed.

-American Fortune Business Valuation process can be divided into 5 steps:
+American Fortune Business Appraisal process can be divided into 5 steps:

 1. Determining the purpose of valuation, and ownership interest being appraised